MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 csc-workspaces
 ```

-You should see the course project `MMB-901_metagenomics`.
+You should see the course project `MBDP_Metagenomics`.
 So let's create a folder for you inside the scratch folder, you can find the path in the output from the previous command.

 ```bash